Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 ## Addition (Adición)
 [Ch01_S02](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=32)

 Addition is the operation of adding numbers together.
+Addition means starting at the end of the first number, and then moving the amount of units being added by the second number.
 [Addition code](Programs/Ch01/S02_01_Addition.py)

 (Operador suma)